 An undergraduate degree in Communications, a Masters in Early Childhood Education, and many moves later, I landed in Massachusetts.
 After teaching preschool in Boston, then kindergarten and special education in the public schools of Cambridge, MA, I moved to Cape Cod, continuing to write, teach, and read—children’s books, time-travel stories, poetry, and history.

 A few years ago I went back to school once more, to Vermont College of Fine Arts, to earn a Master in Fine Arts in Writing for Children and Young Adults.
 Now I teach college classes in the two professional areas that mean the most to me: the education of young children, and writing.
-I teach both English and Early Childhood Education, shuttling between three colleges: Fisher College in Boston, Bridgewater State University, and Cape Cod Community College.
-I also teach creative writing at Barnstable County Correctional Facility, to the inmates in the women’s unit.
+I teach both English and Early Childhood Education.
+I have also taught creative writing at Barnstable County Correctional Facility, to the inmates in the women’s unit.
 I’ve had the chance to go back to the school my mother attended, St. Luke’s School in the South Bronx, and teach a poetry workshop there.
-At Harwich Junior Theatre on Cape Cod, I teach the Candy Dish Writers class—creative writing for teens.
-Yes, there is always a fully-loaded candy dish on our writing table each class!

 Whether you are a reader or a writer, a student or a teacher, my wish for you is that books and writing bring you joy… every day!
 Thanks for visiting my website.